Vietnam.vn - Nền tảng quảng bá Việt Nam

 Appreciating the significance of the Vietnamese Cultural Festival at Red Square this time, the Minister expressed hope that more similar activities will be held in other localities of Russia, at other times of the year.

-The Vietnamese Cultural Festival at Red Square was well received by Russians and international friends in Russia.
-(Photo: Hoang Hong) |
+The Vietnamese Cultural Festival at Red Square was well received by Russian people and international friends in Russia.
+(Photo: Hoang Hong)

-Welcoming the ideas and proposals from the Russian side, Madam Ngo Phuong Ly hoped that the Ministry of Culture, Sports and Tourism of Vietnam and the Ministry of Culture of the Russian Federation would continue to contribute to strengthening the Comprehensive Strategic Partnership between the two countries through practical cooperation such as training and exchanging artists; organizing exhibitions and film weeks in the two countries, art performances, etc.
+Welcoming the ideas and proposals from the Russian side, Madam Ngo Phuong Ly hoped that the Ministry of Culture, Sports and Tourism of Vietnam and the Ministry of Culture of the Russian Federation would continue to contribute to strengthening the comprehensive strategic partnership between the two countries through practical cooperation such as training and exchanging artists; organizing exhibitions and film weeks in the two countries, art performances, etc.

-Mrs. Ngo Phuong Ly and Minister Olga Lyubimova attended the opening ceremony and visited the Vietnamese lacquer painting exhibition "Beauty behind the halo: Vietnamese lacquer paintings".
-(Photo: Hoang Hong) |
+Mrs. Ngo Phuong Ly and Minister Olga Lyubimova attended the opening ceremony and visited the exhibition of Vietnamese lacquer paintings "Beauty behind the halo: Vietnamese lacquer paintings".
+(Photo: Hoang Hong)

 The exhibition takes place from July 30 to September 14, gathering almost the entire museum collection of Vietnamese lacquer paintings, with names such as Le Quoc Loc, Pham Hau, Nguyen Tu Nghiem, Pham Van Don, Nguyen Trong Kiem, Tran Dinh Tho, Linh Chi...

 Mrs. Ngo Phuong Ly said that today's exhibition is not only a cultural event but also a bridge of artistic exchange between the Vietnamese and Russian peoples.
-(Photo: Hoang Hong) |
+(Photo: Hoang Hong)

-Speaking at the opening ceremony, Madam Ngo Phuong Ly affirmed that the event has many meanings, not only culturally but also as a vivid symbol of friendship between the people of Vietnam and the Russian Federation.
+Speaking at the opening ceremony, Mrs. Ngo Phuong Ly affirmed that the event has many meanings, not only culturally but also as a vivid symbol of friendship between the people of Vietnam and the Russian Federation.

 The lady affirmed that lacquer painting is a typical traditional art form of Vietnam; it is the result of a meticulous and elaborate artistic process, requiring patience, master skills and the soul of the artist.